projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

    Service OS.

    IOMMU uses the EPT table of Normal world of VM0 as the address translation structures for the devices in VM0 domain.
-The Normal world’s EPT table of VM0 doesn’t include the memory resource of the hypervisor and Secure worlds if any.
-So the devices in VM0 domain can’t access the memory belong to hypervisor or secure worlds.
+The Normal world's EPT table of VM0 doesn't include the memory resource of the hypervisor and Secure worlds if any.
+So the devices in VM0 domain can't access the memory belong to hypervisor or secure worlds.

 Other domains